tencentyun/intlcloud-documents/yehe_doc/互联网中间件/消息队列 CKafka/快速入门/CKafka 与开源 Kafka 兼容性说明_intl_en.md

 CKafka is compatible with the Producer and Consumer APIs of Apache Kafka 0.9 and later versions ( v0.10, v1.1.1, and v2.4.2 can be purchased).
-To connect to an on-premises Kafka of an earlier version (such as v0.8), partial rewriting of APIs is needed.
+To connect to an on-premises Kafka of an earlier version (such as v0.8), the APIs need to be rewritten.
 This document compares the Producer and Consumer APIs of Kafka 0.8 and its later versions, and describes how to rewrite the APIs.

 ## Kafka Producer
 ### Overview